 Just like any other Google feature, you can use it without any cost.
 You just need internet access, that’s all.

 Everything is customizable

-Google Data Studio allows you to create custom reports, and it gives you a variety of designs, styles, and so on.
-There is also an entire report gallery where you can find reports created by the community.
+Looker Studio allows you to create custom reports, and it gives you a variety of designs, styles, and so on.
+There is actually an entire report gallery where you can find reports created by the community.